Arrin613/Tasmota-SCT013-AC-Current-Sensor-Integration/README.md

     ```

 Final Notes
--Ensure the DFRobot_ACS library is properly integrated with the Tasmota firmware.
+- Ensure the DFRobot_ACS library is properly integrated with the Tasmota firmware.
 If needed, you might have to include the library files within the Tasmota project.
--The pin definition (sensorPin = A0) should match the actual pin used on your Tasmota-supported device.
+- The pin definition (sensorPin = A0) should match the actual pin used on your Tasmota-supported device.
--Test the firmware thoroughly to ensure it correctly reads and reports the current values.
+- Test the firmware thoroughly to ensure it correctly reads and reports the current values.